radnobmetra/311-Line-Project/README.md

 ## External APIs:

 ### Sacramento 311 ArcGIS
-The City of Sacramento holds a public ArcGIS endpoint that allows for people to see noted requests.
+The City of Sacramento holds a public ArcGIS endpoint that allows people to see noted requests.
 This is linked into our system so you can see the status of a ticket via a simple text.

 ### Elastic Search
 By using the City's internal ElasticSearch we are able to grab the relevant information to a residents query and respond accurately minimizing halluciations.